-“You don’t need to be at the gym to get an incredible workout.
-People of all ages and fitness levels can fit in a workout at home or outdoors, and modify workouts to meet their fitness level,” says Josh Davidson, PT, DPT, outpatient therapy supervisor with Bryn Mawr Rehab Outpatient Network.
+"You don't need to be at the gym to get an incredible workout.
+People of all ages and fitness levels can fit in a workout at home or outdoors, and modify workouts to meet their fitness level and ability," says Josh Davidson, PT, DPT, outpatient therapy supervisor with Bryn Mawr Rehab Outpatient Network.

 As holidays and vacations begin to fill up your schedule, now is the time to make a plan for the days when you need a quick workout.
 Below, Davidson offers his tips for beginners, runners, non-runners and others.
 The only equipment you'll need is sneakers!